 No Heavy Metals: Avoid protein bars containing heavy metals as these have been linked to cancer, brain damage, and reproductive problems.

-QUALITIES TO LOOK FOR IN THE BEST VEGAN PROTEIN BARS
+QUALITIES TO LOOK FOR IN THE BEST PROTEIN BARS

 - Organic Whenever Possible: Organic protein bars are best since you’ll be less likely to consume harmful pesticide residue.